NCodeGroup/ProjectSettings.Scaffold/NCode.ProjectSettings.Scaffold/root/readme.txt

-﻿After this package is installed, perform the following to complete the project scaffold:
+After this package is installed, perform the following to complete the project scaffold:

     1) Build the Solution